ryangray/buttondown/pandoc_example.md

 ### A simple one:

+A paragraph before.

 1. One
 2. Two
 3. Three

+A paragraph after.

 ### A nested one:

+The outer level is loose format.

 1. One

     1. Alpha
     2. Beta

 2. Two (with unordered sublist)

     * Gamma
     * Delta

 3. Three

     1. Apple
         1. Circle
         2. Triangle